Li Lab

 Mingjie Li, MD, PhD

-Mingjie Li, MD, PhD, earned his MD from Jiamusi Medical College, China, in 1983 and a PhD from Kochi Medical School, Japan, in 1994.
-He worked at Yale University studying immunoglobulin gene recombination and subsequently at the Beckman Research Institute of the City of Hope, California, studying viral vector delivery of therapeutic genes against HIV infection before joining the Neurology Department at Washington University as an assistant research professor in April 2006.
+Mingjie Li earned his MD from Jiamusi Medical College, China, in 1983 and his PhD in cellular biophysics from Kochi Medical School, Japan, in 1994.
+He conducted postdoctoral research at Yale University, focusing on immunoglobulin gene recombination, and later at the Beckman Research Institute of the City of Hope, where he studied viral vector delivery of therapeutic genes for HIV.

 Resources